LBWWHeader

 Pin It

 Opener's goal with their rebid is to describe their shape and their strength.
 An opening bid of 1-of-a-suit has a wide point range: 12-21 HCP.
-Opener would like to categorize their strength per the table below.
+Opener would like to categorize their strength and describe their shape with their rebid.

 Category Range